At a Glance - Pyramids, Cones, and Spheres

 Welcome to the jungle.
 We won't find any scrumptious sweets here, unless our jungle is in the middle of Oz.
 Our well-being depends on us being able to tackle finding volumes of more complicated objects, including pyramids, cones, and spheres.

-If we just stand here helpless, we are vulnerable to an attack by a swarm of killer bees.
-We are going to jump right in to our voyage and see if we can integrate some of these shapes.
+If we just stand here helplessly, we're vulnerable to an attack by a swarm of killer bees.
+We're going to jump right in to our voyage and see if we can integrate some of these shapes.